Smoke alarms Save Lives

 They provide the first warning of at least 60% of fires that start at night.
 The sooner the fire is discovered, especially during sleeping hours, the less destructive and deadly the consequences.
 This is why smoke alarms should never be ignored!

-- Installation: The smoke alarm should be at least 4 inches from the nearest wall or high on the wall between 4-12 inches from the ceiling.
+- Install smoke alarms on every level of your home, outside each sleeping area, and in every bedroom.
+The smoke alarm should be at least 4 inches from the nearest wall or high on the wall between 4-12 inches from the ceiling.

-- Testing: You should test your alarm every month by pushing the “test” button and listen for the alarm.
+- Test smoke alarms monthlyby pushing the “test” button and listen for the alarm.

 - False Alarms: There has come a time or 2 that you have disconnected the smoke alarm and/or took the battery out while you cooked.
 A majority of those times you remembered to place the battery back in, but there can come a time that you will forget - this is not recommended to do.
 When your alarm sounds because of cooking or repair work being done in the home just simply open a window or wave a magazine under it to stop it from alarming.

 The Romeoville Fire Prevention Bureau would gladly assist residents (such as seniors or disabled) in checking or replacement of your smoke detectors.
 Please contact the Fire Prevention Bureau at 815-372-4045 for additional information.